Tips for a safe BBQ

 Video - Barbecue safety tips (new window, Movie 5948KB)

 To avoid injuries or damage to property follow these simple precautions:

-Ensure the BBQ is on a flat site, well away from a shed, trees or shrubs
+Ensure the barbecue is on a flat site, well away from a shed, trees or shrubs.

-Ensure the BBQ is cool before attempting to move it
+Ensure the barbecue is cool before attempting to move it.

 If you do use a disposable barbecue:

-It is imperative that they are placed on an even surface on either bricks or paving slabs .
+It must be placed on an even surface on either bricks or paving slabs.

-Place disposable BBQs well away from the house, shed or fences.
+Place disposable barbecues well away from the house, shed or fences.